 Now let’s have a look at the current state of the media and entertainment industry then we will explore how certain companies are working to better understand their users and evolve their digital experiences to meet new expectations, and how you can too.

-Impact of digital disruption in the Media & Entertainment space
+Impact of digital transformation in Media & Entertainment industry

 Content consumption across media channels, devices, and demographics is on the rise.
 Due to unprecedented internet usage and adoption of internet-enabled devices, consumers are now at the heart of a digital ecosystem in which they actively create, distribute and consume content.
 The new-age consumer not only demands what they like, which format they like but also wants to customize the content to their preferences.
 Now media and entertainment companies are no longer able to simply rely on the extent of their reach to appeal to the masses.